cloudFPGA/cFDK/DOC/Themisto.md

 If the `len` field in the Meta-Stream is set, there is no need for the `tlast` for data streams from the ROLE to the SHELL.
 *The SHELL will always set the `tlast` bit*, and the `len` field only if it is known in advance.

+### Error handling

+TODO: See `/flight_recorder`

+RX path:
+If the packet comes from an unknown IP address, the packet will be dropped (and the corresponding `node_id_missmatch_RX` counter in the "Flight data" will be increased).
+TODO: set a bit to not do this?

+TX path:
+If the user tries to send to an unknown node-id, the packet will be dropped (and the corresponding `node_id_missmatch_TX` counter in the "Flight data" will be increased).

+TODO: out of sessions?

 SRA interface